 The first principle is the correct understanding of an individual’s psychophysical behavior enabling the self-determination and autonomy of the child.
 In line with self-determination theory, operators first propose healthy behaviors related to food, and physical activities as games to children and their families.
 But in order to make the child feel more determined and comfortable, children should learn to build their own games.

-The second aspect is the use of observation, role models such as his/her parents, adults or friends because a child develops his/her own preferences and behavior by observing and imitating.
+The second aspect is the use of observation, role models such as his/her parents, adults or friends.
+A child develops his/her own preferences and behavior by observing and imitating.
 For instance, cooking lessons with their families (role models-imitators) can contribute to a successful intervention.
 Moreover, participating in the cooking process helps the child to understand healthy eating better.
 It also increases the likelihood of keeping this dietary lifestyle for a longer period.

-The third aspect is repeated or regularly planned meals.
-For example, the more the child tastes a food, the greater the chance is that he or she learns to like it.
+The third aspect is repetitive or regularly plannedmeals.
+The more the child tastes a food, the greater the chance is that he or she learns to like it.
 Repeated opportunities to sample new foods (from 5 to 10 times) increase consumption of that specific food.
 Therefore, dietary habits can be learned and tailored according to the child’s nutritional needs.

 The final aspect of a successful educational nutrition program is rewarding.
 If they taste and eat the appropriate portion of fruit and vegetables per day, they are rewarded both theoretically from their nutritionist and parents, and practically by offering gifts like gadgets they can use at school (color pencils, pedometers etc.).
 Unquestionably, the positive reinforcement principle makes children more likely to taste the same food on a regular basis in the future.

-The above principles can be quite helpful in the hands of experts and scientists in order to prevent and educate young children.
-As many other diseases are caused by obesity, it must be our first priority to find the ways to educate and inform the children about the importance of eating healthy and staying active.
+These principles can be helpful in the hands of experts and scientists to prevent and educate children on healthy eating.
+As obesity causes many other diseases, it must be our first priority to find ways to educate and inform the children about the importance of healthy eating and staying active.